xenopus-anatomy/xao/doc/index.md

 Commit all changes.

-Set a git tag with a `v` prefix.
+Set a Git tag with a `v` prefix.
 The version must be exactly the same as the one you put in the OBO file header, e.g.:

     $ git tag v4.0

-Update the server:

-    $ git push
-    $ git push --tags
+Push the updates to the server.

 Put copies of the `xenopus_anatomy` OBO and OWL files on [Xenbase FTP](http://www.xenbase.org/other/static/ftpDatafiles.jsp).